 The Vita TV can also be used as a wireless extender for the PlayStation 4, letting you stream next-generation console titles to another TV in the house.
 When paired with a Dual Shock 4 controller, it will effectively become a tiny facsimile of your PS4.
 I wasn’t able to test this at home due to the PS4’s delayed launch in Japan, but from what I saw at Tokyo Game Show — not the most hospitable of wireless environments — the Vita TV kept up smooth frame rates at the expense of a little image clarity.
 You probably won’t want to play through the climactic moments of Metal Gear Solid V this way, but it should be useful in a pinch when someone else wants to use the TV.

 And, though Sony hasn’t talked about this specifically in relation to the Vita TV, the possibilities for the company’s Gaikai streaming service are huge.
+(Update: the system will indeed support PlayStation Now, the cloud gaming service spawned from Gaikai.)
 The PS4 and Vita will get the ability to stream PS3 games at some point in the future, and there’s no reason why that shouldn’t come to the Vita TV as well.
 Though there aren’t many details about how or how well the service will work, in theory it could be a killer app for the Vita TV, dramatically lowering the cost of entry to Sony’s excellent library of PS3 titles — with the exact same controller.
 It’s not a reason to buy a Vita TV today, but it’s an obvious move for Sony, and a hugely compelling future for the console.

 Full of potential but lacking in execution

 When Sony announced the PS Vita TV, my first thought was that the name and branding was oddly niche for something with so much potential.
 But after using the device for a while, it's hard to think of anything more appropriate — it's a PS Vita on your TV, little more and slightly less.